-Russia has sent the Yasen-M class nuclear submarine Kazan to the shores of Cuba, confirming its interest in conducting military operations in Latin America.
+Russia has sent the Kazan, a Yasen-M class nuclear submarine, to the shores of Cuba, confirming its interest in conducting military operations in Latin America.
 The capabilities of Russian submarines of this class have caused serious concern among the US military leadership.
 General Glen VanHerck, head of the North American Aerospace Defense Command and the US Northern Command, stated that Yasen-M class submarines pose a "unprecedented threat".
 He is quoted by The Military Watch Magazine.

-The expansion of the Russian fleet creates a new and unprecedented threat to the US mainland due to the ability of Yasen-M class submarines to strike American territory with cruise missiles.
-And it is difficult to defend against this.
+The expansion of the Russian fleet creates a new and unprecedented threat to the US mainland due to the ability of Yasen-M class submarines to launch cruise missile strikes on American territory.
+And it is difficult to defend against.

 The Military Watch Magazine refers to an unnamed American official who pointed to Russia's unambiguous plans to demonstrate its military power.